vmware-archive/kube-prod-runtime/docs/components.md

 ### Overrides

-The following deployment parameters are supported, tested, and will be honoured across upgrades.
+The following deployment parameters are supported, tested, and will be honored across upgrades.
 Any other details of the configuration may also be overridden, but may change on subsequent releases.

 #### Override maximum number of replicas